laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - Popping sound from Headphone Jack when entering audio idle state while battery in use
   Prevent this issue by installing 'Silent Player', which continuously plays silence
-  This issue happens even after sleep
+  This issue happens even after sleep while battery in use
   Set the Input to Line In once in the System Preference - Sound, it works normally again
   This issue is not fully resolved yet